90 Minutes of Dealing with Small Talks Costs me 48 Hours of Recovery Time (Autism Friendships Cost)

 My motivation fades fast because the executive function demand is constant—thinking about what they'll say, how they'll react, what I should say next.

-After a hangout, if it involves a bunch of small talk on unfamiliar questions or ones that drag out for multiple minutes, I'll be at around 2 energy by the time the day is over But if most of the day simply involves us hanging out and not much conversation takes place, I'm at around 5 energy—giving me energy to draw or play some games on my computer before bed.
+• After a hangout, if it involves a bunch of small talk on unfamiliar questions or ones that drag out for multiple minutes, I'll be at around 2 energy by the time the day is over But if most of the day simply involves us hanging out and not much conversation takes place, I'm at around 4 or 5 energy—giving me energy to draw or play some games on my computer before bed.

-Why I Stay Home Instead
+Why I Stay Home Most of The Time

 There are meetups a few miles from where I live.
 They occur very often.
 I see them on my phone all the time.